Karuka: Names

+The plant also has many names on the other half of the island.
+In Indonesian it is called pandan kelapa (lit.coconut pandan) and kelapa hutan (forest coconut), but these names can also refer to P. brosimos and P. iwen.
+According to field research by Kiwo et al. in Melagineri District, Lanny Jaya, the Lani people call it gawin, with woromo for P. brosimos, owandak for P. iwen.
+Meanwhile according to field research by Zebua et al. in Pirime District, Lanny Jaya, woromo is used to refer to P. iwen, while in another study in Jayawijaya, the Lani used woromo for P. julianettii with the Dani people call it tuke, hence the names have been used interchangeably by multiple publications from different regions and might be a separate species in the complex.

 Cultivars

 There are up to 45 cultivars of karuka, many with different kernel shapes.
 There are likely many more, as some are known only to a small number of people in a single settlement.
 'Tabuna' and 'Henga' are some of the most important.
 'Tabuna' is popular because it is high-yielding, tastes good, and has no taboos on who/what can eat it and how/if it is cooked.
 At least two varieties are edible raw.